jbierowiec/CISC_6100/README.md

     - Implemented the select number buttons, get new game, select number, check solution, undo, get hint, get specific hint, note, update note, and update grid functions, which were also added to by Mark & Jonathan during the refactoring phase.
     - Implemented the UI using CSS as well as made sure the game was relatively responsive and the UI components worked properly
     - Implemented the `test.py` file in order to validate things like creating a Sudoku Game or simulating HTTP requests.
+    - Created most diagrams listed in the `diagrams` directory.
   - Jonathan:
     - Did most work primarily in the `index.html` file, `app.py`, `views.py`, files all located under the `frontend` & `backend` directories.
     - Created and debugged notes functionality, including setting, clearing, and displaying notes.